Arslan Azad

 Topic: "Developing a cross curriculuar approach to engaging students in STEM education through the use of digital tecnologies and sport (physical education) as the learning mediums"

-Supervisors: Prof. Shane Dawson, Dr. Srećko Joksimović and Dr. Bec Neill
+Supervisors: Prof. Shane Dawson, A/Prof. Srećko Joksimović and Dr. Bec Neill

 Katie is a EdD candidate at the University of South Australia.
 Her background is in sport science and physical education, including 15 years of teaching nationally and internationally.
 Her research interest includes how sport can be used as a vehicle to engage underrepresented students in STEM education.
 Katie currently works for the Adelaide Crows Foundation where she has designed and delivered the ACARA-aligned STEMfooty program to over 3000 students regionally and remote every year.